Transactions

 Internal Transactions

 The so-called transactions generally refer to transactions triggered by external accounts, such as smart contract call transactions.
-But during the execution of smart contract transactions, the contract may trigger other contract method invocation, or transfer TRX/TRC10 tokens to external accounts, or it may also perform operations such as staking, voting, resource delegating, etc. Such transactions that occur during a smart contract execution are called internal transactions.
-Therefore internal transactions are transactions triggered in TVM by contract accounts.
+But during the execution of smart contract transactions, the contract may trigger other contract method invocation, or transfer TRX/TRC10 tokens to external accounts, or it may also perform operations such as staking, voting, resource delegating.
+Such transactions that occur during a smart contract execution are called internal transactions.
+Therefore, internal transactions are transactions triggered in the TVM by contract accounts.

 This article takes the exchange of USDT for TRX in a decentralized exchange as an example to illustrate the generation of internal transactions.

-method of TRX-USDT trading pair contract, which can exchange TRX for the user according to the amount of USDT sold by the user:
+method of TRX-USDT trading pair contract, which can exchange TRX according to the amount of USDT sold by the user:

 function tokenToTrxSwapInput(uint256 tokens_sold, uint256 min_trx, uint256 deadline) public returns (uint256) {